Making the most of... the Black Country

 Encouraging more people to lead arts experiences in their local area.

 Open Access offers local people an opportunity to thrive creatively and create new work.
-Local people are encouraged to innovate, pilot ideas, develop new skills or programme activity through our seed awards (£100- £2000).
-The map illustrates a selection of Open Access activity from 2015-2017 by local artists, producers, voluntary groups and local businesses, all who reached new and diverse audiences.
+Local people are encouraged to innovate, pilot ideas, develop new skills or programme activity through our seed and growth awards (£100- £2000).

 Enriching the region with great creative platforms for local talent to thrive.